Tokyo Calling—6 Spring Trends Japanese Girls Are Wearing Before French Women

 Pleated Culottes

-Office sirens be damned—the cool Japanese girls on the streets of Harajuku and Shimokitzawa are swapping their French girl straight-leg denim for appropriate pleated shorts and cutoffs.
-Longer shorts, often worn over tights, were the surprising go-to bottom for dozens of Japanese girls I ran into while thrifting at Book-Off, Flamingo, or Rag-Tag (a few must-visit curated vintage shops if you ever find yourself in Tokyo!)
+Office sirens be damned—the cool Japanese girls on the streets of Harajuku and Shimokitzawa are swapping their French-girl, straight-leg denim for appropriate pleated shorts and cutoffs.
+Longer shorts, often worn over tights, were the surprising go-to bottom for dozens of Japanese girls I ran into while thrifting at Book-Off, Flamingo, or Rag-Tag (a few must-visit curated vintage shops if you ever find yourself in Tokyo!).

 Dress Ties

-What's not to love about men's dress ties?
-While the West may be slowly catching up, Japanese girls are miles head, swapping their Coco Chanel pearls for printed and plain silk ties to wear with oversize dress shirts and baggy pants.
+What’s not to love about men’s dress ties?
+While the West may be slowly catching up, Japanese girls are miles ahead, swapping their Coco Chanel pearls for printed and plain silk ties to wear with oversize dress shirts and baggy pants.

 Colorful Baguette Bags